nearoofly/Z-Testing-/README.md

 Contributions are welcome!
 Please feel free to submit a pull request.

 ## License
-This project is licensed under the  License.
+This project is licensed under the  Boost Software License 1.0.
 ```